 9. Anything Holographic

 My daughter is grief-stricken over the fact that her feet have grown too large for her Adidas holographic Superstars.
 Apparently once you get past a size 5.5 you’re no longer a ‘junior’ and therefore no longer require the coolest trainers.
 But holographic is BIG right now, and you’ll find it everywhere.
-This backpack (also at Skinnydip) was another of the items I felt compelled to photograph on our Top Shop excursion.
+This backpack (also at Skinnydip) was another of the items I felt compelled to photograph on our Top Shop excursion, but you can find similar holographic bags on Amazon.
 (As you will gather, we spent rather a lot of time in there.
-In fact, it may be a good shout to just go and spend £100 in Top Shop if you have a 13 year old coming up!).
+In fact, it may be a good shout to just go and spend £100 in Top Shop if you have a 13 year old coming up!)

 So there you go – 9 great gifts for 13 year year old girls.
 What would you add?
 I’m looking for ideas.